-How to get from Mexico City Airport to the city centre
+How to Get From Mexico City Airport to Mexico City Centre

-What are the 4 ways to travel from Mexico City Airport to the city centre?
+What are the 4 ways to travel from Mexico City Airport to Mexico City Centre?

-There are 4 ways to travel the 10 kilometre (6 miles) distance from Mexico City Airport to the city centre.
-You can choose between the Metrobus, minivan, private transfer and Metro.
-The journey takes 30 minutes to 2 hours 30 minutes and the quickest way is by private transfer.
-If you're on a budget, the cheapest option is by metro with tickets starting at 5 MXN ($0.30).
+The journey takes between 45m–2h 30m and the quickest way is by bus (45m).
+If you're on a budget, the cheapest option is by train with tickets starting at 5 MXN ($0.30).

 Where to stay in Mexico City?